 With the grid set for the Sprint Race, Free Practice 2 will begin at midday on Saturday and will be followed by the first ever Sprint Qualifying race, starting at 4:30pm.
 The race will last half an hour.
 The British Grand Prix will start at 3pm on Sunday.
 There’s likely to be changes from usual times for the packed support bill over the weekend, which includes Formula 2, W Series and Porsche Supercup.

-Silverstone adds new Chapel grandstand for British Grand Prix
+Silverstone adds Chapel grandstand for British Grand Prix

 Silverstone have announced the addition of a new grandstand viewing area for the 2021 British Grand Prix.
-The new grandstand is situated at Chapel corner and will overlook the Maggotts and Becketts section of track.per mattis,
+The new grandstand is situated at Chapel corner and will overlook the Maggotts and Becketts section of the track.

 Tickets for the 2021 British Grand Prix – which is expected to go ahead with full attendance – are selling fast.
 Due to demand, Silverstone has added a brand new grandstand.
 The new numbered seating area will be located at the famous Chapel corner.